 If the leak is very great, it will raise the lubricating oil level in the oil pan.
 An internal leak may also produce clouds of white vapour in the exhaust gases.

-Overheating are one of the main cooling system problems.
+Overheating is one of the main cooling system problems.
 It is caused by the insufficient quantity of water in the cooling system, coolant loss.
 Overheating without coolant loss.
-Overheating caused by factors outside of the cooling system.
+Overheating is caused by factors outside of the cooling system.

 It is also caused by the clogged radiator and water passages, slipping from a belt, inoperative thermostat, late ignition timing, incorrect valve timing, pre-ignition, too tight bearings, too low engine oil level, clogged exhaust system, etc.

 An engine is said to be overcooled if it is running below the normal operating range.
 This problem generally appears in the winter because the heater does not work.
 Overcooling is caused by a thermostat that opens too soon or remains open at all times.

 It is also caused by the coolant by pass valve remaining open.
 The thermostat is usually located inside the upper coolant outlet of the engine.
 Remove the thermostat, test for its faults, and then replace it.

 An overcooled engine can suffer from the following :